vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.6.3 =
+* Fix: Add missing Norwegian translation for "No failed charges found.".
+* Fix: Failed charges now appear properly in the "Failed charges" list.
+* Enhancement: Added a link to explain the various possible failure reasons.

 = 1.6.2 =
 * Fix: Swapping payment gateway to Vipps now works again after the recent WooCommerce and WooCommerce Subscription updates.